-Warrie circuit is my new all time favourite bushwalk.
-All the bushwalks in Springbrook National Park are amazing, but Warrie circuit is a cut above.
-Maybe it is due to the 9 different waterfalls the track takes you past, or the hours you spend in rainforest walking next to flowing creeks, or perhaps it’s the extended time hearing nothing but nature.
+Warrie Circuit is my new all time favourite bushwalk.
+All the bushwalks in Springbrook National Park are amazing, however Warrie circuit is a level above.
+Perhaps it is due to the 9 waterfalls the track takes you past, or the hours you spend in rainforest walking next to flowing creeks, or maybe it’s the extended time hearing nothing but nature.
 Whatever the reason, Warrie circuit is divine.

 Location: Springbrook Road, Springbrook, Qld 4213 Start from Tallanbana Picnic area or Canyon Lookout

 Time: 5-6 hours